jangroth/aws-certification-notes/developer-associate.md

 	* Value >0 enables *long polling*
 	* Between 0s and 20s, default 0s (*short polling*)

+<a name="3_8_2"></a>
 ### Message lifecycle
 * Component 1 sends message A to queue
 	* `SendMessage`/`SendMessageBatch`
 * Component 2 retrieves A from queue.
 	* A remains in queue while it's being processed, but is not returned to any other components
 	* Message is now considered to be *in flight*.
 	* `ReceiveMessage`
 * Component 2 deletes A from queue during visibility timeout